Dr. Michael J. Florence

 He is married to Jennifer, and together they have three children: Kaitlyn, Evan, and Brian.

-He is married to Sandi, his wife of 32 years, and they have three wonderful children: Travis, Ryan and Catherine.
+Dr. Demetter is married to his wife Andria and together they have three wonderful daughters: Natalie, Camryn and Claire.